pyeventsourcing/eventsourcing/README.md

 ## Synopsis

-Use the library's `Aggregate` base class and `@event` decorator to define an event-sourced aggregate.
+Use the library's `Aggregate` base class and `@event` decorator to define event-sourced aggregates.

 Derive your aggregate classes from the `Aggregate` base class.
 Create new aggregate instances by calling the derived